How to Prevent Damaging Hotel Linens

 - How to keep towels soft and fluffy

 - Linen and textile care: A breakdown of lifespans and wash cycles

 For more common linen problems and solutions, read our huge guide.

 Whether you need to supplement your existing linen stock or need to completely refresh it, Vision Linens has a wide range of wholesale bedding and bulk buy bath linen that your guests will love.
 There’s no minimum order required, but you’ll benefit from free UK delivery if you order over £100.
-Join our free members club and we’ll also give you 10% off all our prices once you log in.
+Join our free members club and you'll also earn loyalty points that will save you money on purchases.
 To find out more, please click here.